Virtualization Getting Started Guide

 - A watchdog can be used to automatically reboot a virtual machine when the machine becomes overloaded or unresponsive.Red Hat Enterprise Linux 7 provides the following emulated watchdog devices:

-Both watchdog devices are supported in i386 and x86_64 architectures for guest operating systems Red Hat Enterprise Linux 6.2 and above.
+Both watchdog devices are supported on 32-bit and 64-bit AMD and Intel architectures for guest operating systems Red Hat Enterprise Linux 6.2 and above.

 i6300esb, an emulated Intel 6300 ESB PCI watchdog device.
 It is supported in guest operating system Red Hat Enterprise Linux versions 6.0 and above, and is the recommended device to use.